edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-01-29-freelance-contractor-training.md

 The above stats from a [study commissioned by UpWork and the Freelancers Union](https://www.upwork.com/i/freelancing-in-america/) clearly illustrate the growing trend towards a highly mobile, independent workforce.
 While a Department of Labor report puts the number of contractors and freelancers at a much lower number ([just 10% of the workforce](https://www.npr.org/2018/06/07/617863204/one-in-10-workers-are-independent-contractors-labor-department-says)), both groups agree that contract work is unlikely to go away or slow down any time soon.

-{% asset 'blog/2020-01-29-freelance-contractor-training01.jpg'
-   alt='Up to 35% of the workforce performs freelance work.
+{% picture blog blog/2020-01-29-freelance-contractor-training01.jpg --alt Up to 35% of the workforce performs freelance work.
 53% of Gen Z. 40% of Millennials.
-31% of Gen X. 29% of Baby Boomers.' magick:resize='670' %}
+31% of Gen X. 29% of Baby Boomers. %}

 ## Why is contractor training important now?